MohamedAliMerali/React-18---Code-with-mosh/01 - Building components.md

   // or states that may chnage over the time, we need a built-in function called useState

   // this function called Hook
-  // Hook: is a function that allows us to tape in to built-in function in react
+  // Hook: is a function that allows us to tape into built-in function in react
-  // this one called state hook, using this one we can tell React that this component
+  // this one called state hook, using this one we can tell React that
-  // can have data or state that will change over time
+  // this component can have data or state that will change over time
   //
   // instead of declaring a varibales by the old way, we gonna call 'useState()' function
   // then we're gonna initialize our varibale and give it the initial value of -1